rocioespci/single/README.md

 SNIPs In Nanopore reads of Gene Libraries

 ## Installation

+From bioconductor, run in an R console:

+if (!require("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")

+BiocManager::install("single")

-The easiest way to install this package is to run in an R console: require(devtools) install_github("rocioespci/single")
+Or from git-hub, run in an R console: require(devtools) install_github("rocioespci/single")

-You can also download it as a /tar and run, inside R, install.package("path_to_file/single.tar.gz", repos=NULL)

 ## Run